You are currently viewing What Kind of Activism Is Right for Me?

 Traditional Activism Techniques

-Traditional activism techniques such as protesting and lobbying have been used for decades to drive change.
+Traditional types of activism such as protesting and lobbying have been used for decades to drive change.

 Influencing Others (Advocacy)